As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 Neither are we, promise.

-The last county to visit on our list is centered around Hartford, the state capitol.
+The last county to visit on our list is centered around places to see near Hartford, the state capital.
 Since you’re looking for cute towns, you can easily skip Hartford on this specific road trip.

 Instead, start just south of Hartford in Wethersfield, Connecticut.